Part of a set. See all set records

 As a German artist, Kiefer struggles with the aftermath of the Holocaust and creates work that engages history, ethical issues of the present, and German identity through images emblematic of Nazi sites.
-This barren, deeply recessed landscape is based on Kiefer’s photos of train tracks in France.
+This barren, deeply recessed landscape is divided by train tracks, recalling the deportation and death issued by the Nazi party.
+A substructure of lead mounted on wood is marked by footprints and tire tracks, plastered, burned, and covered with ash.
 The raw natural materials and destructive artistic process symbolize human tragedy.
-A substructure of lead mounted on wood is marked by footprints and tire tracks, plastered, burned, and covered with ash.
 Salt, applied to the upper half of the work, connects the historical event with the biblical narrative of Lot’s escape from Sodom and Gomorrah.
 Lot’s wife, who disobeyed warnings not to look back at God’s destruction of the cities, was turned into a pillar of salt.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.